 Method Statements have no legal status and in many instances are not required or even possible to produce in advance but in certain situations they are very useful.

 We need to understand what is a Method Statement, it is simply a written Safe System of Work, its rather like following a recipe to make a meal, a set of manufactures instructions is in fact a Method Statement and will contain safety instructions.
 It is a step by step set of instructions on carrying out an operation.

 Unfortunately, what often happens is that contractors are often asked for Method Statements (together with Risk Assessments, Policy and Insurance documents) from a Client when the person charged with asking for them has no idea of what they are or what they are to be used for, the supplier is often told they have a legal duty to provide them to the Client.
 I have often had Clients call me saying they have been told they must provide a Method Statement in order to get a job.
 How can a supplier such as a local crew company provide a Method Statement when they don't know what they are doing until they arrive on site?
 However, we would expect a staging company for instance to provide a Method Statement for erecting a stage.
 Horses for courses.

-Event Safety Management Plans
+Event or Tour Safety Management Plans

 Safety Management Plans usually have a number of Appendixes to cover Crowd Management, Communications, Traffic Management (both on and off site), Medical Plans, Fire Safety, Waste Management, Electrical Safety, Contractor documents, Risk Assessments, Site Plans etc.

 We help event organisers, identify the: